30+ Things To Do in Chicago This Winter with Kids

 21. Shred at kid-friendly indoor skateboard park Asylum in Skokie

-22. For a taste of what it means to literally fly, kids as young as 4 can try indoor skydiving.
+22. For a taste of what it means to literally fly, kids as young as four can try indoor skydiving.

-24. Ride Illinois's largest indoor roller coaster at Safari Land in Villa Park, reopening to the public on January 22.
+24. Ride Illinois's largest indoor roller coaster at Safari Land in Villa Park.

 27. Get cuddles with your cocoa at a cat cafe, just don’t forget to make a reservation first.

-These trendy hot chocolate bombs are the perfect antidote to cold winter adventures and stay-at-home orders.
+These trendy hot chocolate bombs are the perfect antidote to cold winter adventures.
 Photo by Ally Noel

 At-Home Activities for Winter Fun